Update on Data Center Development and Transmission Lines in Fauquier

 Fauquier’s Data Center Alley?

 Southern Fauquier has already been disproportionately burdened with energy infrastructure and it is important for this not to be used to justify adding more.
 Remington has been engaged in a multi-year effort to encourage walkability, tourism and investment in local business with the hopes of becoming a destination in the County.
-Three active data center proposals in Remington could eclipse the Town and all plans for revitalization, tourism and commercial growth, if approved.
+The three currently active data center proposals in Remington could eclipse the Town and all plans for revitalization, tourism and commercial growth, if approved.
 It is difficult to imagine how large industrial footprints, noise, years of construction traffic, and a mess of substations and transmission lines will help encourage people to visit the Town of Remington and support the growth of small-scale businesses that thrive on foot traffic and tourism.

 With the exception of a few acres, all of the proposed data center sites in Remington are proposed within the Tinpot Run catchment basin.
 We are deeply concerned that the construction impacts of four major industrial facilities and an additional six million square feet of impervious surface will worsen the flooding of Tinpot Run that Remington has historically experienced and will harm the Town’s ongoing efforts to address it.
 While the stormwater management on data center sites required by State Code will address 10-year, 24-hour rainfall events, we worry that they will not be able to accommodate larger rainfall events that are happening on a more regular basis.
 Because flat topography restricts flows at Tinpot Run’s confluence with the Rappahannock River, the two water bodies could back up into the Town of Remington during these larger rainfall events.
 The updated FEMA Flood Zone Map indicates that about 175 houses are now within the Tinpot Run Flood Zone.
 More homes could be at risk if flood conditions worsen.